jcarmfran/jcarmfran.github.io/_posts/2024-04-20-Leveraging_Deep_Learning_for_Pneumonia_Detection.md

 *Edits:
  - 4/23/24: Added code snippets and expanded conclusion section.
- - 4/24/24: Added moduralization and application deployment section.
+ - 4/24/24: Added modular code and application deployment section.
+ - 4/25/24: Corrected typos in **Moduralization** section.

 *Disclaimer: The web application is intended for educational purposes and should not replace professional medical advice, diagnosis, or treatment.*